tumagonx/nwjs_docs_old/Building-node-webkit.md

 `node-webkit` is now a part of our custom `Chromium`, that means the way we get `node-webkit` is mostly the same with `Chromium`, following steps are indeed modified from the [Get the Code](http://www.chromium.org/developers/how-tos/get-the-code).

 First find a place to put our code, it will take up about 14G disk space after compilation.
-Assume you store code under `node-webkit` folder, our final directory architecture will be like:
+Assume you store code under `node-webkit` folder, after the code is downloaded by gclient, our final directory architecture will be like:

     node-webkit/
     |-- .gclient